Contaminant Candidate List 5 (CCL 5)

 - Read the Draft CCL 5 Support Documents

-EPA plans to consult with the Science Advisory Board (SAB) on the Draft CCL 5 in the fall of 2021.
-EPA will consider public comments and SAB feedback in developing the Final CCL 5.
+On January 11, 2022, EPA initiated consultation meetings with the Science Advisory Board (SAB) for the Draft CCL 5.
+EPA will consider SAB feedback along with public comments in developing the Final CCL 5.

 Previous Request for Contaminant Nominations